 - Taking a long time to eat or drink

-Also know these actions can occur and not be related to reflux.
+It’s important to know these actions can occur and not be related to reflux.
 It’s common for babies to have a fussy time of day or be more tired some days than others.
 If symptoms are ongoing, a baby can be evaluated and treated for reflux.

-Weak oral muscle tone or lack of oral stimulation
+Weak oral muscle tone or lack of oral stimulation can make it hard to get enough milk during feeding

 It’s possible that a baby just doesn’t have the strength to get what they need during a feeding.
 This could be the case even if they have very normal oral motor actions.